 This owl is distributed sparsely and found in many habitats.
 They are partial to irregular topography.
 It is mostly a bird of mountain regions, coniferous forests, steppes and other relatively remote places.

 The eggs are normally laid at intervals of 1 to 3 days and incubated only by the female.
-The first egg usually hatches after 31 to 36 days, and the eggs hatching at intervals of 1-2 days.
+The first egg usually hatches after 31 to 36 days, and the remaining eggs hatching at intervals of 1-2 days.

 It is a mostly nocturnal predator, hunting for a range of different prey species.